trema/GEC13/packetin_dumper/packetin_dumper.md

 	$ trema send_packets --source host1 --dest host2

-* Open an another terminal, then send a test packet from host1 to host2
+* Open another terminal, then send a test packet from host1 to host2
 * This causes the controller to dump the packet-in message